Table of Contents

 Gaming was deemed a niche market decades ago, however, it has grown to become a very big industry, one that is expected to generate $175.8 billion in 2021.

-Recently, Netflix announced its expansion into video games, its first nonvideo-related venture.
+Netflix has expanded into video games, its first nonvideo-related venture.
 This is a clear statement that the streaming giant identified the industry as a major growth driver in the nearest future.

 Videos games are a huge part of the gaming market but not the only part, there is also e-sports that is rising in popularity, all of which is causing the gaming industry to experience an accelerated growth globally.

 According to Researchandmarkets.com, “the global gaming market is expected to grow in value to $287.1 billion by 2026, exhibiting a CAGR of 9.24% during 2021-2026”.

 In this uncertain market, growth investors should be looking to invest in long-term growth industries and the gaming industry (especially video games and e-sports) is one of them.

 If you’re interested in investing in gaming stocks, here are 10 gaming stocks to consider:

 Zynga Inc. provides social game services in the United States and internationally.

 The company develops, markets, and operates social games as live services played on mobile platforms, such as Apple iOS and Google’s Android operating systems; social networking platforms, such as Facebook and Snapchat; and personal computers consoles, such as Nintendo’s Switch game console, and other platforms and consoles.